rafaelss/tuff/README.md

 ## Usage

-There is no "usage", just run your tests as always do, Tuff will know when help you.
+There is no "usage", just run your tests as you always do, Tuff will know when help you.

 ## Maintainer